 So riches bought a big funeral for the rich man; and everybody probably came and, inevitably, they would talk about what a great man he was; and all those people who had sucked off of his wealth would've been sorry to see him go.
 But everything changes after that.
 Everything changes; and that takes us to the third aspect of the story.
 We go from life to death.
 Death is just a transition into life after death.

 Now, we do know in the Bible that angels do minister to the saints.
 In Matthew 18, it tells us that "their angels," that is the angels that are serving God in the care of believers, always look at the face of God, so they can read His concern for His own children and be dispatched to their aid when necessary.
 And Hebrews 1:14 says, "Angels are ministering servants sent to minister to the saints."
-But nothing in the Bible says that angels carry our bodies to Heaven.
+But nothing in the Bible says that angels carry our bodies to heaven.
 This is just the story Jesus tells.
-In fact, when believers die, their spirit goes to Heaven, and their body goes where?
+In fact, when believers die, their spirit goes to heaven, and their body goes where?
 In the ground, into the crematorium.
-We don't go to Heaven intact, body, soul, and spirit we might say.
+We don't go to heaven intact, body, soul, and spirit we might say.
 But in the story, that's what happened for the sake of the point.
-This man is gathered by the angels and lifted into Heaven to the side of Abraham.
-There's no Biblical precedent for that being a normal kind of experience.
-That's not what's gonna happen.
+This man is gathered by the angels and lifted into heaven to the side of Abraham.
+There's no biblical precedent for that being a normal kind of experience.
+That's not what's going to happen.
 We go to funerals.
-We know the bodies don't go to Heaven with the souls.
+We know the bodies don't go to heaven with the souls.

 He would've been refused fellowship with any Pharisee.
 No Pharisee would've gone near that man under any circumstance whatsoever.
 He was refused even minimal fellowship, even the minutest attention of giving him some crumbs to eat.
 The religious elite passed by him and never even saw him; and now he is in close, intimate fellowship with the greatest of all Jews, Abraham.